Service Dog Application Process

 Step 3: Dog Selection

 Once we know what type of service dog is needed, we can begin the search for potential dogs.
 We offer professional service dog evaluation and selection services, and have relationships with several reputable breeders.
 We have a puppy raising program that offers "started service dogs" for sale.
 These dogs are handpicked by our staff and raised and trained through Phase 1 and 2 of our program.
 You may also purchase a young puppy, and we can provide support in picking out and training the puppy as well.
-We commonly use Labrador Retrievers, Golden Retrievers, Labradoodles, Goldendoodles, and Standard Poodles.
+We commonly recommend Labrador Retrievers, Golden Retrievers, Bernedoodles, Goldendoodles, and Standard Poodles.

 Step 4: Formal Training